juliedxn33/Scripting_for_fun/README.md

 - dirb for all 443 and 80 ports
 - xxs, sql injection, xsrf modules
 - launching other nmap scripts on susceptible services
+- added command line arguments to enable use of single functions as needed
 - multi-threaded processing for quicker turnaround time
 	- (threads will be implemented last but is a must!
 Scans take an incredible amount of time and pen-tests are typically time-crunched as is)